spencertipping/nfu/README.md

   can use the `row(...)` function to join values with tabs.
 - `-l`, `--log`: Log-transforms every value.
 - `-L`, `--exp`: Exponent-transforms every value.
+- `-n`, `--number`: Prefixes each line with a line number, beginning with 1.
 - `-o`, `--order`: Orders elements by numeric value.
 - `-O`, `--rorder`: Same as `order`, but reverses the sort.
 - `-p`, `--plot`: Plots the input data as-is.
 You may need to reorder or slice